-Lifestyle Habits for COPD and Asthma
+Lifestyle Habits for COPD

 Diet for COPD

 Chinese medicine food therapy.
 When phlegm is presenting with COPD, foods that produce phlegm are avoided in this condition including fried foods, dairy, juices, raw foods, iced drinks and cold foods.
 If dryness is presenting, foods that moisten the lungs such as soy products, barley, peanuts, rice milk, spinach, and pear can be consumed.
 Moderate amounts of spicy foods will benefit the Lungs.
-If there is a huge constant craving for spicy-hot foods, this reflects an imbalance in the Lung Organ System.
+If there is a constant craving for spicy-hot foods, this reflects an imbalance in the Lung Organ System.
 Because the Metal Element can be damaged by excessively pungent foods, it is best to curb the over consumption of hot spices, especially when dryness is presenting.